Telephone: 02476 5 23428

-Please book online an appointment in my office hours (see 'booking' under contact information) or email me to arrange one for a different day/time
+Please book an appointment only in my office hours (see 'booking' link under contact information).
+If you wish to arrange a different time, please email me in advance.

-- Associate Professor, History Department, University of Warwick since 2009
+- Associate Professor (senior lecturer), History Department, since 2009

 - Wellcome Trust Lecturer, History Department, University of Warwick, 2003-2008